IainMF/Mens_Rights_NZ/Discrimination/different treatment.md

 date: 2025-10-16
 ---

+Note: Forcing equal outcomes for women could violate their right to autoomy (ie to make their own decsions)

 Different treatment between men and women is not always discrimination.
 Under international human rights law sometimes different treatment is justified or even required.

 >  The enjoyment of rights and freedoms on an equal footing, however, does not mean identical treatment in every instance. [^1]